Laudarisd/Project_Root/Image_Classification/README.md

 Data_collection
 ====================

-In this project, I collected data from refrigerator of convenient store.
-Basically each refrigerator has 6 floors with 8 columns each.
+I collected data from convenient store's refrigeratoe.
+Basically, each refrigerator has 6 floors and each flor has 8 columns.
 After setting up camera inside of refrigerator, I collected the images as much as possible with different angles and different position.
-Similalry, I tried to collect the images by changing the position os the products in each columns. e.g.
+Similalry, I tried to collect the images by changing the position of the products in each columns. e.g.

+**Raw images**

 <table border="0">
    <tr>